Computational quantum transport: a scattering approach perspective

 \subsubsection{Massless Dirac equation}

 At low energy, pristine graphene is described by 2 independent relativistic Weyl (massless Dirac) equations

 corresponding to two different valleys K and K', where the $2\times 2$ structure arises from graphene having two atoms per unit cell, and $v_F$ is the Fermi velocity.
 Much of the interesting physics of graphene are due to the low-energy massless Dirac equation (see, e.g., \cite{castroneto2009} for a review).
-Beyond graphene, relativistic equations of this type play an important role in modern condensed matter physics as they arise in a number of topological materials, either in the bulk or for the description of their surface states \cite{wehling2014}.
+Beyond graphene, relativistic equations of this kind nowadays play an important role in modern condensed matter physics as they arise in a number of topological materials \cite{wehling2014}.

 Physics related to the Dirac equation only shows if the scattering between valleys is small.
 In the tight-binding model of the previous section this requires the use of a long-range scattering potential, making the simulated systems larger and thus more costly.
-It would be advantageous to only simulate one of the two valleys (for instance in order to distinguish between intervalley and intravalley scattering) with any discretization scheme faces the so-called ``fermion doubling'' problem: in any tight-binding model, Dirac points always come in pairs \cite{susskind1977,nielsen1981}.
+It would be advantageous to only simulate one of the two valleys, however any discretization scheme faces the so-called ``fermion doubling'' problem: in any tight-binding model, Dirac points always come in pairs \cite{susskind1977,nielsen1981}.

 This problem can be circumvented by borrowing solutions from the lattice gauge theory \cite{stacey1982}, such as by evaluating finite differences on a lattice that is displaced symmetrically from the original lattice \cite{tworzydlo2008} or by adding a small term which breaks the time-reversal symmetry \cite{hong2012,habib2015} or $k$-space discretization \cite{bardarson2007}.
 For example, \cite{bardarson2007} was a critical simulation to determine the correct scaling function $\beta(g)$ of graphene.
 For a more extended review of avoiding the Fermion doubling problem in transport, we refer to, e.g., \cite{pacholski2021, beenakker2023}.